elamaran619/amazon-quicksight-user-guide/doc_source/connecting-to-saas-data-sources.md

 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/quicksight/latest/user/images/new-saas-data-source-finish.png)

 **Note**
+The following constraints apply:
-The SaaS must support REST API operations for QuickSight to connect to it\.
+The SaaS must support REST API operations for Amazon QuickSight to connect to it\.
-If you are connectng to Jira, the URL must be a public address\.
+If you are connecting to Jira, the URL must be a public address\.
 If you are connecting to Twitter, which supports extracting seven days of data at a time, be aware that currently Amazon QuickSight retrieves only seven days before today\.